-An article in the NY Times says people who set resolutions or goals are much more likely to make improvements than people who haven’t made a formal resolution.
-And for many people, healthy eating is at the top of that list.
-If you’ve resolved to eat a healthier diet, here are ten tips for healthy eating to get you started.
+Start the New Year with a clean plate.
+It is the perfect time to let go of the past and focus on new possibilities.
+It’s not about where you’ve been, but where you are going.
+A NY Times article says people who set resolutions or goals are much more likely to make improvements than people who haven’t made a formal resolution.
+And healthy eating is at the top of that list for many people.
+If you’ve resolved to eat a healthier diet, here are ten tips for healthy eating in the New Year.

 Ten Tips For Eating Healthy in the New Year

-- Drink water.
-Skip the soda, sports drinks, sweetened teas, juices, vitamin waters and other sugar-sweetened drinks.
+- Drink water: Skip soda, sports drinks, sweetened teas, juices, vitamin waters and other sugar-sweetened drinks.
 The benefit?
-Reduce the sugar in your diet as well as the risk for stroke, obesity, diabetes, high cholesterol, and other health issues.
+When you reduce the sugar in your diet you reduce the risk for stroke, obesity, diabetes, high cholesterol, and other health issues.

-- Add more vegetables.
-Be open to experimenting and trying new ones.
-Vegetables are the most important addition you can make to achieve a healthy diet.
+- Try new vegetables: Be open to experimenting and trying new vegetables, because they are the most important addition you can make to achieve a healthy diet.
 You can do simple, healthy vegetables in just minutes.
 Baby green beans take just 5 minutes in boiling water and broccolini just 2 1/2 minutes!
 Dress with olive oil, salt and pepper and they taste great.

-- Get your greens.
-Focus on adding more greens – especially dark leafy greens like spinach, arugula, kale, chard, dark lettuce greens, cabbage and green vegetables such as green beans, asparagus, broccoli, broccolette.
+- Get your greens: Focus on adding more greens, especially dark leafy greens like spinach, arugula, kale, chard, dark lettuce greens, and cabbage.
+Green vegetables too such as green beans, asparagus, broccoli, broccolette.
 Green vegetables contain chlorophyll, fiber, lutein, zeaxanthin, calcium, folate, vitamin C, and calcium and have a cleansing and detoxifying effect on the body.

-- Choose healthy fats.
-Choose organic olive oil, grapeseed oil, expeller pressed canola oil, coconut oil, nuts, seeds and avocados as a few examples.
+- Choose healthy fats: Choose organic olive oil, grapeseed oil, expeller pressed canola oil, coconut oil, nuts, seeds and avocados as a few examples.
 Eliminate the bad fats.
-Go through your pantry and refrigerator.
-Toss anything with partially hydrogenated oils (trans fats) and help reduce your bad cholesterol, as well as risk for heart disease, diabetes and more.
+Go through your pantry and refrigerator and toss anything with partially hydrogenated oils (trans fats).
+This will help reduce your bad cholesterol as well as risk for heart disease, diabetes and more.
 And that bottle of mystery vegetable oil in your pantry?
-It’s highly refined and likely produced with unhealthy industrial chemicals.
-Best to replace it.
+It’s highly refined and produced with unhealthy industrial chemicals.
+It’s best to replace it.

-- Go organic.
-It’s about reducing the pesticides that we consume.
+- Go organic: It’s about reducing the pesticides that we consume.
 The less, the better.
 If your grocery budget is tight, use the guide from the Environmental Working Group called the Dirty Dozen and the Clean Fifteen.
 Shop farmers markets and choose fruits and vegetables in season for the best prices.
 Another benefit to buying organic, it cannot be GMO (Genetically Modified Organisms).
-I’ll be writing more about GMO’s soon.

-- Eat breakfast.
-You’ve heard it a million times.
-It’s important, so do it, and get some protein in.
+- Eat breakfast: You’ve heard it a million times and yes it is true, so eat breakfast and get some protein in to keep you going.
 It’s the start of a successful, well-fueled day.
 I could not live without my morning fruit, almond milk and protein smoothie.
 Find what works for you.

 I hope these tips get you thinking and off to a healthy start in the New Year.
 Remember, it’s about progress, not perfection.
 Take it step-by-step and the changes you make will be sustainable for long term, positive improvements.